Forming a US LLC from Pakistan: Complete Guide (2026)

 Can I use Payoneer instead of a US bank account for Stripe?

-No. Stripe requires a US bank account (with an ACH routing number and account number) for payouts.
-Payoneer provides receiving accounts for marketplace payouts (Upwork, Fiverr, Amazon), but Payoneer accounts are not connectable to Stripe as a payout destination.
-A US bank account — through Mercury, Relay, Wise (with limitations), or a traditional bank — is required for the Stripe connection.
+No. Stripe requires a US bank account with an ACH routing number for payouts.
+Payoneer provides receiving accounts for marketplace payouts (Upwork, Fiverr, Amazon), but you cannot connect Payoneer to Stripe as a payout destination.
+You need an actual US bank account -- Mercury, Relay, Wise (with limitations), or a traditional bank.

 Key Takeaways

-- Wyoming at $60/yr is the default state for single-member LLCs; the $240/yr premium for Delaware buys access to a court system designed for multi-party corporate disputes, not solo founders
+- Wyoming at $60/yr is the default state for single-member LLCs.
+Delaware's $240/yr premium buys access to a court system built for multi-party corporate disputes, not solo founders.

-- Banking is the hardest step — Pakistan's FATF grey list history (2018–2022) and elevated country risk scores mean Pakistani applicants face longer review times and higher rejection rates at US fintechs
+- Banking is the hardest step.
+Pakistan's FATF grey list history (2018-2022) and elevated country risk scores mean longer review times and higher rejection rates at US fintechs.

-- Application strength depends on evidence of genuine business activity — client contracts, revenue, and a live website — not just formation documents
+- Application strength depends on evidence of real business activity: client contracts, revenue, a live website.
+Not just formation documents.

-- FBR taxes Pakistani residents on worldwide income, including income earned through a US LLC, regardless of whether the money is transferred to Pakistan
+- FBR taxes Pakistani residents on worldwide income, including income earned through a US LLC, regardless of whether money is transferred to Pakistan.

-- Multi-bank redundancy (Mercury/Relay + Wise) is a near-zero-cost structural safeguard against compliance-triggered account freezes
+- Multi-bank redundancy (Mercury/Relay + Wise) is a near-zero-cost safeguard against compliance-triggered account freezes.

 Related Reading